st0lez/NoPixel-Norwegian-Hack/README.md

 ## Before creating a PR
 Currently don't want to add many more features, so just creature comforts and cutting down on the code size.

+Credits to https://jesper-hustad.github.io/NoPixel-minigame/index for making the English Version.

+Permissions Granted by Jesper Hustad for editing the files.